- Vaccines go through rigorous testing for safety and effectiveness before they are approved for public use, a process that often takes years.

 Clinical trials are crucial indicators of whether a vaccine is effective.
 Potential vaccines, as with other drugs, are commonly tested in animals first.
 Human trials are broken up into three phases, progressively increasing the number of volunteers.
 If a vaccine candidate appears to be ineffective, has harmful side effects, or is too similar to existing vaccines, it won’t move on.
 Trials are often carried out “blind,” by which some groups are administered the vaccine and some receive a placebo.

-If a vaccine candidate is considered successful in human trials, the developers can seek approval by a national regulatory agency, such as the U.S. Food and Drug Administration (FDA) or the European Medicines Agency.
+If a vaccine candidate is considered successful in human trials, the developers can seek approval by a national regulatory agency, such as the FDA or the European Medicines Agency.
 In the United States, less than 10 percent of all drugs that go into clinical trials make it past this part of the process.
+In the case of the new coronavirus, the FDA has said that a vaccine would need to prevent or reduce the severity of COVID-19 in at least 50 percent of patients to be approved.
 Additionally, while the WHO does not approve drugs, the vaccine maker can request prequalification by the WHO—a process to determine quality assurance.
 Many low- and middle-income countries rely on WHO prequalification [PDF] when buying medicines.
 Finally, the vaccine must be approved by national regulators in other countries to be distributed abroad.

 Following approval, the vaccine can be manufactured for broad use.
 However, with the need for billions of doses of a COVID-19 vaccine, experts warn that many more production plants will be needed to fulfill the global demand.
-CEPI has already raised roughly half of the $2 billion it is seeking for its coronavirus response, including building specialized production plants.
-BARDA has also pledged to help scale up manufacturing in the United States.
+COVAX estimated it will require $5.3 billion to scale up vaccine manufacturing, including by building specialized production plants.
+The U.S. Biomedical Advanced Research and Development Authority (BARDA), part of HHS, has also pledged to help scale up manufacturing in the United States.

 Can vaccine development be sped up?